sandialabs/pecos/documentation/timeseries.rst

     >>> import pecos
     >>> pm = pecos.monitoring.PerformanceMonitoring()

-Data, in the form of a Pandas Dataframe, can then be added to the PerformanceMonitoring object.
+Data, in the form of a Pandas DataFrame, can then be added to the PerformanceMonitoring object.

 .. doctest::
     :hide: